 For brand ambassadors, it is much easier to connect with their audiences in a genuine and authentic way, gain the audience’s attention and enthusiasm about your products and services.

-As mentioned earlier, having brand ambassadors can be far more cost-effective than traditional ads and other marketing or sales campaigns.
+As mentioned earlier, advocacy marketing can be far more cost-effective than traditional ads and other marketing or sales campaigns.
 While some brand ambassadors may be compensated with cash, free products, or gift cards, the most successful ambassadors tend to be those whose biggest motivation is to see your brand grow.

 Even though many organizations also have paid ambassadorship programs, they are still very cost-effective.
 Compared to costly ads on Google or LinkedIn, ambassadors can do a much better job in driving the audience’s attention, reaching a wider audience, and driving more sales.